 in Sororities

-The highest Greek participation rate in CollegeCove's entire dataset — by a wide margin.
-Nearly three out of four students at this small liberal arts university in Virginia's Shenandoah Valley are Greek-affiliated.
-If Greek life being genuinely central to campus culture is your goal, this is the data-backed answer.
+One of the highest Greek participation rates at any well-known liberal arts university in the country.
+Nearly three out of four students at this small Virginia school are Greek-affiliated.
+If Greek life being genuinely central to campus culture is your goal, W&L is the data-backed answer for a traditional residential liberal arts experience.

 Texas Christian University (Fort Worth, TX)